-Attachment 5 Heat Stress Questionnaire
+12.5 Heat Stress Questionnaire

 Heat Stress Questionnaire

-Please complete the below questions for all Heat stress relevant cases and return completed questionnaire to the Medical Centre and HSE Department of RLIC.
+Please complete the below questions for all Heat stress relevant cases and return completed questionnaire to the Medical Centre and HSSE Department of DC.
 This will be used to gather statistical data for lessons learn and continuous improvement for the prevention of Heat stress related cases.

-Name: Date of Incident:
+Name: Date of Incident: :

-Nationality: Age:
+Nati onality: Age:

-Job Trade: Contact Detail:
+Job .
+Trade: Contact Detail:

-Comp any's name : Location of Incid dent:
+Com ıpany's nam e: Location of Incident:

-Proje ct: Accommodation Accommodation Camp:
+Proj ect: Accommodation Camp:

 1 How long are you in working in Qatar?

-• How long you work in a day - shift timings?
+2 How long do you work in a day - shift timings?

 2 What is th e interval of your work - rest brakes

 3 Were you given time to acclimatize?
 Yes No

-4 Did you ha eve your breakfast / lunch?
-Yes No
+4 Did you have your breakfast / lunch?
+No

-5 Are you or n any medications (sedatives)? - Yes No
+5 Are you on any medications (sedatives)? - Yes No

-If yes, please provide details -
+If yes, plea se provide details -

-6 Did you receive any training on Heat Stress from your company? (eg. Induction training, Toolbox talks, hand outs) No
+6 6 Did you receive any training on Heat Stress from your company? (e.g. Induction training, Toolbox talks, hand outs) Yes No

 7 Do you use the flag system on your work site?
-No
+Yes No

-8 What was the flag colour when you started to feel sick?
-Red Orange Yellow Green
+8 What was the flag colour when you started to fee el sick?
+Green ]

-9 Do you have a rest shelter on site with extra ventilation? (eg. Fans, Air conditioning) No
+9 Do you ha ve a rest shelter on site with extra vent ilation? (e.g. Fans s, Air conditioning) Yes No

-10 Do you have clean and cool drinking water at your work area?
-No
+10 Yes No

-11 Do you check your urine's colour?
-No
+11 No

-12 Do your Supervisor enforce the rest breaks?
-No
+12 Yes No

-Interv iewed by:
+Inter viewed by:

 Name Department

 Company Date & Sign